MGDSoft/FixturesGeneratorBundle/README.md

 Fixtures Generator Bundle For Doctrine
 ==================================

-This bundle generate the fictures code for doctrine, you can can override this code without problems
+This bundle generate the fixtures code for doctrine, you can can override all code without problems

 **Unestable becareful**